dgerabagi/data-curation-environment/flattened_repo.md

 This document serves as a living record of persistent or complex bugs that have recurred across multiple development cycles.
 By documenting the root cause analysis (RCA) and the confirmed solution for each issue, we create a "source of truth" that can be referenced to prevent the same mistakes from being reintroduced into the codebase.

 ## 2. Case Studies

 ---

+### Case Study 024: PCPP Context/Title Data Loss on Tab Switch

+-   **Artifacts Affected:** `src/client/views/parallel-copilot.view/view.tsx`
+-   **Cycles Observed:** C185
+-   **Symptom:** Text entered into the "Cycle Context," "Ephemeral Context," or "Cycle Title" fields is lost when the user switches to a different cycle or another VS Code tab and then returns.
+The data is not persisted to `dce_history.json`.
+-   **Root Cause Analysis (RCA):** This is a critical data loss bug caused by a race condition between the application's debounced save mechanism and its state loading logic.
+The application waits for a pause in user input before saving changes to disk (debouncing) to improve performance.
+However, when the user performs an action that causes the view to reload its state (like switching cycles), the state is reloaded from the `dce_history.json` file *before* the debounced save has had a chance to execute.
+This overwrites the user's recent, unsaved changes with the older, stale data from the file.
+-   **Codified Solution & Best Practice:**
+    1.  **Trigger Save Before Navigation:** The event handler for any action that causes a state reload (e.g., `handleCycleChange`) **must** trigger an immediate, non-debounced save of the current component's state *before* dispatching the request to load the new state.
+    2.  **Implementation:** The `saveCurrentCycleState` function should be callable directly.
+The `handleCycleChange` function must be modified to call `saveCurrentCycleState()` before it sends the `RequestCycleData` IPC message.
+This ensures the latest changes are always persisted before a potentially overwriting state load occurs, eliminating the race condition.

+---